handlers/ynab-csv-ruby/README.md

 The rows of a YNAB budget CSV contain data on how much money is being allocated and spent per month per category.
 This gem represents category activity during a month as a `CategoryMonth` object.
-Activity/available/budgeted are stored as number of centscents.
+Activity/available/budgeted are stored as number of cents.
 You import a CSV and interact with it as follows:

 ```ruby
 [1] pry(main)> b = Budget.new("test/fixtures/budget.csv")